standardsemiconductor/ftdi/README.md

   return $ zip devs deviceDescs
 ```

-Setup and control an FT2232 FTDI device on interface A:
+Setup an FT2232 FTDI device on interface A using MPSSE (Multi-Protocol Synchronous Serial Engine):

 ```haskell
 withFTDI